aws-amplify/amplify-js/.github/ISSUE_TEMPLATE/rfc.md

 ## Basic Example

 If the RFC involves a new or changed API, include a basic code example.
-(Omit of not applicable)
+(Omit if not applicable)

 ## Detailed Design